skyhitblog/skyhitblog.github.io/index.md

 I'm a Computer Engineer.
 I've always been very passionate about computers and tech in general since my school days.

-I work with several clients by providing my technological and design solutions through my firm INHERIT IO.
+I work with several clients and provide my technological & design solutions through INHERIT IO.

-I'm also a cofounder at [Alchemy Pixels](http://alchemypixels.com), a film production house based in Guwahati, Northeast India.
+I'm a cofounder of [Alchemy Pixels](http://alchemypixels.com), a film production house based in Guwahati, Northeast India.

 I love Math, playing Chess and Catan.
 And my love for music and food is endless.